 Before deciding to replace any parts on your Hoover Nextra washing machine based on an error code you should be aware of the following advice Appliance error codes

 The above article explains how most error codes are useless to a diy repairer (and often not much help to a trained engineer).
 I would not advise for example buying an expensive module because your machine shows an error code 0 saying “module fault”.
 PCBs, timers and modules are very expensive and don’t come with any guarantee unless you are trade.
 It’s a big gamble and if the fault remains the same after fitting you’ve wasted a lot of money.
-I have replaced parts on the say so of error codes and found it didn’t sure the fault.
-Another issue is, “module fault” doesn’t guarantee the module is faulty, it could even be a faulty connection, or the module could be damaged by another component.
+I have replaced parts on the say so of error codes and found it didn’t cure the fault.
+Another issue is, “module fault” doesn’t guarantee the module is faulty, it could even be a faulty connection, or the module could have been damaged by another component.

 Find appliance repairs – Book washing machine (or other appliance) repair